chrisjim316/freeCodeCamp-/Video Challenge Progress Tracker/README.md

   - Additionally, I could view information(structured data) returned from an API
 * Chrome Dev Tools: Summary
   - Device mode allows you to view your page in different sizes of screens with different network connections.

+### Big O Notation:
+* Big O Notation: What It Is and Why You Should Care
+* Big O Notation: A Few Examples

 [Full map](https://www.freecodecamp.org/map) of the FCC curriculum.